Date

 A common collection agency tactic is to turn up the heat on your debt stress with the threat of a lawsuit.
 But what does it really mean when they try to intimidate you with legal action?
 Can you go to jail for not paying debt in Canada?
 Can you be arrested?

 The answer to both is “no.” However, a collection agency can sue you in court to collect your debt within a specific timeframe, which varies from province to province.
-This is Canada’s statute of limitation on debt, and it protects you as a consumer from out-of-the-blue claims to money you don’t even remember borrowing.
-If you haven’t made a payment or acknowledged a debt for 2-6 years and have yet to pursue legal action, their time will have run out.
-And depending on your province, the window can be even smaller:
+This is Canada’s statute of limitation on debt, and it protects you as a consumer from out-of-the-blue claims to money you could have borrowed.
+If you haven’t made a payment or acknowledged a debt for the period defined by the stature of limitations in your province and your debtors have yet to pursue legal action, their time will have run out.

 Statute of Limitation LengthProvinces & Territories

-2 YearsAlberta, British Columbia, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Saskatchewan
+2 YearsAlberta, British Columbia, New Brunswick, Nova Scotia, Ontario, Saskatchewan

 3 YearsQuebec

-6 YearsManitoba, Northwest Territories, Nunavut, Prince Edward Island, Yukon
+6 YearsManitoba, Newfoundland and Labrador, Northwest Territories, Nunavut, Prince Edward Island, Yukon

 What happens if you don’t pay collections?